We're interested in:

 1. Physiology Education.

 How can we design physiology education to be more engaging, fair, and inclusive for all students?
 How do we assess it?

 How do we share science with the public and increase public trust in science and medicine?
 How do we support students in developing these important skills?

-The SciBER Lab is lead by Dr. John Redden.
-John is Associate Professor-in-Residence and discipline based educational researcher in the Physiology and Neurobiology department at the University of Connecticut.
-His research centers on developing inclusive physiology curriculum, assessing student-centered STEM classrooms, and strategies for effective science communication.
-He teaches courses in Human Anatomy & Physiology and Public Communication of Physiology and Medicine.
-His career goals are to make life science education more inclusive, train the next generation of scientists and healthcare workers, and raise the level of science literacy among the public.
+The SciBER Lab is led by Dr. John Redden.
+John is an Associate Professor, physiologist, and educational researcher in the Physiology and Neurobiology department at the University of Connecticut.
+His research centers on developing inclusive physiology curriculum, assessing student-centered STEM classrooms, and strategies for developing science communication skills STEM undergraduates.
+All research projects in the lab involve undergraduate collaborators.
+He teaches courses in Human Anatomy, Physiology, and Public Communication of Physiology and Medicine.
+His career goals are to make life science education more inclusive (especially for the LGBTQ+ community), train the next generation of scientists and healthcare workers, and increase public understanding and engagement with science.
 Additionally, John is the lead author of the active learning textbook Anatomy and Physiology in Context, used by thousands of students at more than 100 colleges and universities throughout the United States.

 How Do You Build and Assess a Student-Centered Physiology Classroom?